-- High statistics of teenage pregnancy in schools; - Dilapidated schools with no budget provision for refurbishment; - Lack of sufficient classrooms to accommodate all learners; - Lack of primary schools in the new extensions; - · Lack of pre-schools in the new extensions; - Lack of sanitation facilities at schools and - Late arrival of learner materials such as books, desks c) HEALTH AND SOCIAL DEVELOPMENT.
+- High statistics of teenage pregnancy in schools; - Dilapidated schools with no budget provision for refurbishment; - · Lack of sufficient classrooms to accommodate all learners; - · Lack of primary schools in the new extensions; - Lack of pre-schools in the new extensions; - Lack of sanitation facilities at schools and - Late arrival of learner materials such as books, desks c) Health and Social Development is already having nurse's houses which can accommodate up to twelve staff members.
+There is also a need to have a clinic in Moletjie and Bought Farms Cluster at a central place.